Locahl

-Comprehensive comparison of SwitchHosts vs Locahl for managing your hosts file on desktop (Windows, macOS, Linux).
-Compare features, UI, DNS flush, backups, and pricing.
+Compare SwitchHosts vs Locahl for desktop hosts file management: features, UI, DNS flush, backups, collaboration and which one to choose.

 Locahl Team